Atomic Variables

 why the word atomic?

-Atomic in general means, something that can't be further divided.
-In case of Java, atomic variables does two tasks always as one atomic task.
+Atomic means something you can't divide further.
+In Java, atomic variables do two tasks as one atomic task.

-Two tasks include get and set, compare and increment, etc.
+The two tasks include get and set, or compare and increment.

-In Java, Atomic variables refer to the variables which can be only accessed by one thread at a time.
-But this has no concept of lock. here.
+In Java, atomic variables can be accessed by only one thread at a time.

 Achieved using a special CPU instruction

-CPU provides this feature of serializing access to a memory address via a special instruction.
-Java simply uses it to achieve this.
+The CPU serializes access to a memory address with a special instruction.
+Java just uses it.

 CAS - Compare and Save